andrzejprazmo/PostfixAdmin/README.md

 # PostfixAdmin
-Administration panel for Postfix mail server
+Administration panel for Postfix mail server.
+Application was written using .NET Core.